dhmay/jamstats/README.md

 Tools for making plots with roller derby game data from the [CRG scoreboard](https://github.com/rollerderby/scoreboard) (versions 4.x and 5.x).

 Build jamstats plots online!
 Check out [jamstats.net](https://jamstats.net).
+The main reason to run Jamstats locally is to connect to a running scoreboard.

 #### Features